RoboticAgents/teleop-mapping-navigation/writing/report.md

-# Report by Add Team Member Names
+# Report by Katie, Gary

-Gary

 ## Step 1: Getting Started and `teleop`

-Describe the steps you took to turn on and get your robot set up, and the steps you took to successfully use `teleop` on the robot.

 Step 1: Open the box for the robot and take out the dock.
 Place the dock on the floor in an open space and plug it into the nearest outlet.
-Step 2: Power on and connect everything to the wall.
-Step 3: Connect WIFI to router
+Step 2: Power on the robot and plug the router into the wall Step 3: Connect the computer's network to the router, ensuring that the robot connects to the router as well.

-The first thing we did is to open the box and plug in the robot.
+Step 4: Make sure that the robot has the keyboard control ros commands installed.
+If not, make sure to install them.
+Step 5: Run the keyboard commands and watch the robot move when you type commands!

 ## Step 2: Implementation Details